This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 - Add sauce: Once the tempeh turns golden brown, pour the sauce mixture into the pan.
 Turn the heat to medium low and keep stirring until the sauce coats the tempeh evenly and caramelizes into a deep, rich dark brown color.
 This will take about 4-6 more minutes.

 - Serve: Serve on a bed of fragrant brown rice and top with spring onions!
-Note that the flavor of the sticky tempeh itself might be too strong for you when its on its own, but it's absolutely delicious when paired with some plain rice!
+Note that the flavor of the crumbled tempeh itself might be too strong for you when its on its own, but it's absolutely delicious when paired with rice!1 medium green onion for garnish

 Notes